optimsoc/optimsoc-web/README.md

      ./build-docs.sh

-or to use a local version of the `docs` repository and the `master` revision:
+or to use another copy of the optimsoc source repository (like a local one):

-    ./build-docs.sh file://$HOME/src/optimsoc/docs master
+    ./build-docs.sh file://$HOME/src/optimsoc/docs

 ## Stock photos